 - an antithrombin III deficiency

-DVT and pulmonary embolisms reduce the flow of oxygenated blood throughout the body.
-However, many people with a blood clot in the legs or lungs do not feel any symptoms until the problem becomes life threatening.
-When symptoms occur, they may include:
+DVTs and pulmonary embolisms reduce the flow of oxygenated blood throughout the body.
+However, many people with a blood clot in their legs or lungs do not feel any symptoms until the problem becomes life-threatening.

 - sudden pain and swelling in the legs

-- severe abdominal pain, vomiting, diarrhea
+- severe abdominal pain, vomiting, or diarrhea

 Tell your doctor immediately if you notice any of these symptoms.

-- Additional blood tests to measure the rate at which your blood clots and to identify protein deficiencies that prevent clotting
+- additional blood tests to measure the rate at which your blood clots and to identify protein deficiencies that prevent clotting

-- A CT scan of the lungs to look for a pulmonary embolism
+- a CT scan of the lungs to look for a pulmonary embolism

 Our team can most effectively manage these problems without interrupting your cancer therapy by diagnosing and treating a blood clot as early as possible.